udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 UDAP assumes a few basic principles about the authenticity of assets, the counterparty of the token system:

-- Authenticity is not protected by the UDAP protocol.
+- Authenticity is not provided by the UDAP protocol.
 - Authenticity is only valuable in its application context.
-- The authority and authenticity of assets can be confirmed through a mechanism that is considered to be reliable and adequate by participants.
+- The authority and authenticity of assets can be confirmed through a mechanism that is considered to be reliable and adequate by specific applications.

 UDAP is a distributed system.
 It does not have a single operating entity to verify the authenticity of assets.
 While asset verification may be done in a distributed and decentralized manner, UDAP currently does not design such mechanism.

 However, if a person claims a crypto asset that he owns on the UDAP network is backed by a real-world asset, how could he prove this claim?
-UDAP proposes following guidance:
+UDAP proposes following schemes and all the primitives are supported by UDAP:

 1）Proofs of Asset

 Under normal circumstances anyone can issue assets on the blockchain via an app.
 At the time of asset issuance, the issuer has to provide a detailed description about the asset in the form of texts, images and other media.
 The issuer may also present some real-world confirmation of the asset, for example, a certificate of property, an impartial letter, a warehouse receipt, a purchase receipt, and so on.
 All of these supporting documents do not necessarily guarantee the authenticity of the assets, but these additional attributes to a certain extent increase the authenticity of the assets.
+The specific scheme is application specific.

 2）Guarantee or Insurance

 Asset issuers or owners can guarantee the authenticity of the assets by providing some form of guarantees or insurance.

-3）Multisig
+3）Multi-Sig Protection

 Asset issuers can leverage the multi-sig mechanism in the registration process to enhance the authenticity of assets.
 In this process, multiple proofs from related parties are usually required.